Empire State Bastard – ‘Rivers Of Heresy’ review: wonderfully weird ultraviolence from Biffy spin-off

 “I’ll never grow old in a graveyard,” muses Neil on album highlight and closer ‘The Looming’, letting his usual sideways existentialism go for a ride courtesy of a sprawling stoner-meets-prog nightmare soundtrack.
 It captures the ambition and extremities that make this record such a romp.
 It’ll be too hard for most Biffy fans and not pure enough for many Slayer faithful, but it’s its own wonderfully weird wee beast.
 These are the sharper edges that Neil let out on Biffy’s earlier work, but elevated that the pure ultraviolence of Vennart’s songwriting and madcap riffery.

-There are a few more left turns from Neil more on the way – namely the long-awaited second album from his wonky synth-pop outfit Marmaduke Duke and long-mooted “mong-aggedon done project” Tippie Toes.
+There are a few more left turns from Neil more on the way – namely the long-awaited third album from his wonky synth-pop outfit Marmaduke Duke and long-mooted “mong-aggedon done project” Tippie Toes.
 More like, busy Clyro – eh?
 Sorry.
-Yet ESB are a more than welcome weird addition to his arsenal.
+Like Tyler Durden in Fight Club, Neil seemingly can’t stop setting up new cult franchises – and ESB are a more than welcome weird addition to his arsenal.

 Details